Nikhilesh258/Data-cleaning-using-SQL/README.md

 Transform the data into a format suitable for further analysis and visualization
 ## Dataset

-The dataset used in this project is [name of dataset].
-It contains [description of dataset content].
+The dataset used in this project is Nashville Housing Data.

-## Database

-The SQL database system used for this project is [name of database system].

-## Files

-sql_cleaning_script.sql: Contains the SQL code for data cleaning and transformation tasks.
-[name of raw data file(s)]: The original, uncleaned dataset(s).
-[name of cleaned data file(s)]: The cleaned and transformed dataset(s), ready for analysis.
-README.md: This file (provides overview and instructions).
-## Key Steps

 **Data Exploration:**
 Examine the structure and content of the dataset to understand its characteristics and identify potential issues.